Chroma subsampling: Rationale

 Digital signals are often compressed to reduce file size and save transmission time.
 Since the human visual system is much more sensitive to variations in brightness than color, a video system can be optimized by devoting more bandwidth to the luma component (usually denoted Y'), than to the color difference components Cb and Cr.
 In compressed images, for example, the 4:2:2 Y'CbCr scheme requires two-thirds the bandwidth of non-subsampled "4:4:4" R'G'B'.
 This reduction results in almost no visual difference as perceived by the viewer.

 How subsampling works

-The human vision system (HVS) processes color information, meaning hue and colorfulness, at about a third of the resolution of luminance, meaning the lightness/darkness information in an image.
+The human vision system processes color information (hue and colorfulness) at about a third of the resolution of luminance (lightness/darkness information in an image).
 Therefore it is possible to sample color information at a lower resolution while maintaining good image quality.

 This is achieved by encoding RGB image data into a composite black and white image, with separated color difference data (chroma).
 For example with $Y'C_bC_r$, gamma encoded $R'G'B'$ components are weighted and then summed together to create the luma $Y'$ component.
 The color difference components are created by subtracting two of the weighted $R'G'B'$ components from the third.
 A variety of filtering methods can be used to limit the resolution.